-Participants are offered different visual-design alternatives and are expected to associate each alternative with a set of attributes selected from a closed list; these studies can be both qualitative and quantitative.
+Also called preference tests, participants are offered different visual design alternatives and are asked to provider their preference and describe why, often associating each alternative with a set of attributes selected from a closed list; these studies can be both qualitative and quantitative.

 Participants are given a mechanism (diary or camera) to record and describe aspects of their lives that are relevant to a product or service, or simply core to the target audience; diary studies are typically longitudinal and can only be done for data that is easily recorded by participants.